 While at Sterling, Mark has helped lead the firm’s efforts to expand Senate Republicans’ majority to the largest in state history, and managed communications for Michigan’s historic Right to Work legislation.
 He has won dozens of awards over his career, including a first-place Pollie Award in 1996 from the American Association of Political Consultants for the nation’s best independent expenditure television ad; and a Telly Award for the best Non-Broadcast Short Form Documentary in the world for “Gerald Ford, A Profile of Courage,” a documentary he wrote and produced for the 2012 Republican National Convention.

 In addition to his political accomplishments, Mark is considered one of the country’s top conservative clean energy thought leaders.
 His vision and determination have led to the establishment of Sterling’s Energy Division, as well as creation of the Michigan Conservative Energy Forum.
-Mark is also the Founder and Executive Director of the Conservative Energy Network, a national association of state-based conservative clean energy organizations dedicated to the expansion of renewable energy and energy efficiency policies.
+Mark is also the Founder and President of the Conservative Energy Network, a national association of state-based conservative clean energy organizations dedicated to the expansion of renewable energy and energy efficiency policies.